Wemyss Bay Ferry - Inverclyde

 just a little south of Dunoon.

-These were taken on a less than sunny day in September 2012.
+These were taken on a less than sunny day with scudding rain clouds.

-Unloading the cars and lorries.
-The normal turn-round time is less than 15 minutes.
+Unloading the vehicles.
+Normal turn-round time is less than 15 minutes.

 As you can see it's got curved platforms, a curved roof and a curved frontage.

 Not a straight line in the place, basically.

 There was a chimney in the background on the old Inverkip power station, a mile

 or so to the north, but it's now been demolished so it's been edited out.

 The view looking the other way can be seen here:

 From the north with Wemyss Bay on the left and Cumbrae and Hunterston on the horizon.